uhppoted/uhppoted-dll/doc/C++.md

 Returns a status struct with populated with the controller status information if the call succeeded.

+The controller status includes the most recently logged event but if the controller has no events the `Event` field will have an index of 0 and all the other fields will be invalid.

 Throws a uhppoted_exception if the call failed.
 The error message can be retrieved using the uhppoted_exception::what() method.
 ```